OlaxPaul/alx-low_level_programming/0x01-variables_if_else_while/README.md

-102-print_comb5.c is a program that prints all possible combinations of two two-digit numbers
+102-print_comb5.c is a program that prints all possible combinations of two two-digit numbers.